Notes on the Geography of Micronesia (Pohnpei): Pohnpei

 In time, the cars disappear.

 Blue's a popular color.
-Many of the cars are imported through Guam.

 We've come over to Kitti, on the west side of the island, more or less opposite Nan Madol.
-Here, on a branch road leading to the important 19th century port of Rohnkitti, there's a surprising statue of the most successful Pohnpeian of the late 19th and early 20th century, Henry Nanpei.
+Here, on a branch road leading to the important 19th century port of Rohnkitti, there's a surprising statue of the wealthiest Pohnpeian of the late 19th and early 20th century, Henry Nanpei.
 He surveys what once was his coconut plantation.

 Nanpei was "the most gifted and successful" product of the American missionaries on Pohnpei.
 Their outlook was put in classically Yankee terms by Albert Sturges who labored on the island from 1852 to 1885: "This is the business secret of every successful enterprise, every acquisition is added to the stock, and kept in the market, and made to work.
 Our acquisitions are converts, these accumulate and constitute the church, the church repeats itself, and we have a cluster of churches.
 The cluster of churches organize and we have the board."